C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/open-source-dev-eco/campaign-brief.md

 linkTitle: "Open Source Developer Ecosystem"
 type: docs
 hide_feedback: true
+description: "How can we ensure that the cardano ecosystem is build on a framework which is owned by the community and equally accessible to all?"
 ---
 How can we ensure that the cardano ecosystem is build on a framework which is owned by the community and equally accessible to all?